-We now address the question of whether a semigroup on a norming dual pair is uniquely determined by its Laplace transform.
-Without any further assumptions this is not the case, see \cite{phillips}.
+The question arises whether an integrable semigroup is uniquely determined by its Laplace transform.
+Without further assumptions, this is not the case, not even if $Y=X^*$, see \cite{phillips}.
 We need the following

 \begin{defn} Let $X$ be a Banach space and $M$ be a subspace of $X$.
 A subset $W \subset X^*$ is said to {\it separate points in $M$} if for every $x\in M\setminus \{0\}$ there exists $w\in W$ with $\dual{x}{w}\neq 0$.
 A norming dual pair $(X,Y)$ is said to be {\it countably separated} if there exists a countable subset of $X$ separating points in $Y$ and there exists a countable subset of $Y$ separating points in $X$. \end{defn}